bitcointranscripts/bitcointranscripts/bitcoin-magazine/the-politics-of-bitcoin-development.md

 Because then everybody is interested in actually optimizing those use cases.
 It's not a use case you're interested in, but it is taking up a bit of blockchain space.
 So by enabling more efficient opcodes based on our prior experience, we can then all have the upside of the performance improvement.
-And so I think that is a much more honest dialogue to have.
+I think that is a much more honest dialogue to have.
 And it's also a much more, much less noisy sort of way of working towards a common goal, which is enable programmable money on Bitcoin.
-And so I was incredibly happy when Rusty came up with his presentation and I sort of tweaked my presentation because it was sort of this light at the end of the tunnel for me.
+I was incredibly happy when Rusty came up with his presentation and I sort of tweaked my presentation because it was sort of this light at the end of the tunnel for me.
 And it felt good seeing that there is this possibility of getting back the script and its flexibility in the way it originally was, and as well solve some of this friction we have inside of the Bitcoin developer community.

 Speaker 0: 00:06:32